itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 #### 4. Identify Buildings

 - Visually inspect across the imagery to identify buildings that clearly match the properties of the category.
   Tip: Use Google Maps’ 3D Satellite View to determine the category if aerial image layers in QGIS are not helpful enough.
-Compared to aerial imagery with top-view of buildings only, Google Maps’ 3D Satellite View allows 360° rotation and street-level perspective that can further assist in accurately determining the building’s category.
+Unlike aerial imagery, which offers only the top-view of buildings, Google Maps’ 3D Satellite View allows 360° rotation and street-level perspective that can further assist in accurately determining the building’s category.
 - Ensure you are selecting buildings from across the entire extent of the study area, not concentrated in one region.

 #### 5. Assigning Categories